shawntabrizi/substrate-contracts-workshop/1/contract-template.md

 Contract Template
 ===

+Let's take a look at a high level what is available to you when developing a smart contract using the ink!.

+## ink!

+ink! is an [eDSL](https://wiki.haskell.org/Embedded_domain_specific_language) to write WebAssembly based smart contracts in the Rust programming language.

+ink! exists at 3 different layers:

+* Core: The core utilities used to write smart contracts.
+* Model: Medium-level abstractions to write smart contracts heavily inspired by [Fleetwood](https://github.com/paritytech/fleetwood).
+* Language (Lang): The actual eDSL based on ink!
+Core and ink!
+Model to provide a user friendly interface to writing smart contract code.

+The Language layer of ink! relies on a single, heavy macro called `contract!`.
+At compile time, this macro expands to generate code at the Model and Core level.
+For the purposes of this guide, we will be focusing on the Language layer of ink! where we expect most contract development to take place.
+Take a quick look over the ink! contract template provided here.

+## Your Turn!

 We are going to start a new project for the Incrementer contract we will build in this chapter.

-## Your Turn!

 So go into your working directory and run: